 Contact us and we will personally help to guide you through the process.

-Obviously, litigation is more costly and time consuming than an agreement outside of court and avoiding hearings before a judge, but often we do not have a choice.
+Obviously, the battle of litigation is more costly and time consuming than agreeing outside of court and avoiding hearings before a judge, but often we do not have a choice.
 Sometimes, litigation is the only solution to finishing your divorce.
 For example, if the other side takes an unreasonable legal position, or demands more than they have coming to them, litigation is necessary.
 However, it is important to pay special attention to whether the other party, or the other attorney or worse yet, your own divorce attorney, may be "over-litigating" your divorce in general or on any particular issue.
 Is the other side litigating reasonably, or are they just out for the fight?
-Are they making unreasonable demand?
+Are they making unreasonable demands?
 Does your spouse have unrealistic expectations?
 These are very important questions in order to better understand and determine potential depth of litigation that may face you and your team in your divorce.

-There are however, tactics used in some higher value divorce cases, to intentionally over-litigate for the sole purpose of making it financially impossible for the other party and their counsel to “keep up” thereby forcing settlement that benefits the over-litigating party.
-This not uncommon, but if this is happening to you, there are methods to combat these techniques.
+There are however, tactics used in some higher value divorce cases, to intentionally over-litigate for the purpose of making it financially difficult and sometimes impossible for the other party and their counsel to “keep up” thereby forcing settlement that benefits the over-litigating party.
+This is unethical, but is not uncommon.
+If this is happening to you, you should know there are methods to combat these techniques.

-A respectable and responsible family law and divorce lawyer will always fight for the legal rights of their client while always being cognizant of their client’s needs and priorities.
-If there are more direct methods for achieving a client’s goal, a responsible divorce attorney will discuss those methods with their client, including a discussion of all the benefits and risks of their chosen tactic and a serious, real-world cost-benefit analysis.
+A respectable and responsible family law and divorce lawyer will always aggressively fight for the legal rights of their client while always being cognizant of their client’s needs and priorities.
+If there are more direct methods for achieving a client’s goal, a responsible divorce attorney will discuss those methods with their client, including a discussion of all the benefits and risks of their chosen tact and do a serious, real-world cost-benefit analysis of those chosen tactics.

-When your opponent is litigating unreasonably, forcing them to present their case to a judge may be the only way to win on a particular issue.
-These types of discussions should take place throughout your entire divorce case to make sure both the client lawyer are on the same page and moving forward in a cohesive manner.
+When your opponent is litigating unreasonably, forcing them into court to present their case to a judge may be the only way to win on a particular issue.
+These types of discussions should take place throughout your entire case to make sure both the layer and his client are on the same page and moving forward in a cohesive manner.

-The family law (or Divorce) litigant should know there are only two ways to get through the divorce process: 1.
-Either, the parties agree on an issue and settle on that issue outside of court or, 1.
+The family law litigant should know there are only two ways to get through the divorce process: 1.
+Either, the parties agree on an issue and settle on that issue outside of court or, 2.
 They take that issue into court and present their evidence before the court, asking the judge to make the decision for you.